Our FREE typing software is powered by Google. It provides fast and accurate typing - making it easy to type the Arabic language anywhere on the Web.

-After you type a word in English and press a spacebar key, the word will be transliterated into Arabic.
-Press the backspace
+When you type a word in English and press the spacebar, it will be automatically transliterated into Arabic.
+You can press the backspace

-key or click on the selected word to get more options on the dropdown menu.
+key or click on the selected word to see additional options in a dropdown menu.

 For example, typing "Kayf halik" will be transliterated into "كيف حالك".